 Which standards does Safe Swiss Cloud comply with?

-The data stocks of our customers are subject to the strictest data protection.
+The data of our customers are subject to the strictest data protection.
 Swiss and EU law prohibits the transfer of customer data to third parties without the consent of the customer.
 We strictly adhere to this.

 ISO 27001 – Information Security Managment